manav-castai/daily-planhat-metrics-update/README.md

 ### Usage
 To simulate or test the script, you can comment out the `update_planhat` function call to avoid sending updates to Planhat during testing.

+Note: The 'pull_and_update(request)' is the entry point for the entire script.

 - Run it locally:
     ```bash
     python main.py